Chamindu-Lakshan/AdvanceNotepad/README.md

 4. **Autosave**:
    - Modified tabs are autosaved every 60 seconds to `~/.advancednotepad_autosave/`.
 On startup, you’ll be prompted to recover unsaved changes.

-## Screenshots

-*Note: Add screenshots of the application (e.g., dark mode, light mode, tab interface) to the repository for better visualization.*

 ## Notes

 - The application uses a single Java file (`AdvancedNotepad.java`) for simplicity, but it can be refactored into multiple files for larger projects (e.g., separate classes for `GradientButton`, `TabHeader`, etc.).